Designated Senior Person for Safeguarding Children: Stephanie Armstrong

 Safeguarding and Child Protection Policy

-Please see below for our Safeguarding and Child Protection Policy.
+Please click to read our Safeguarding and Child Protection Policy

 Please see our leaflet below to obtain a basic overview on CP/Safeguarding.
 The summary information acknowledges the key areas that all staff/volunteers are expected to have an understanding of and this leaflet is given to visitors on-site.
 We have also included a copy of our Health and Safety information for visitors.